 Admissions and Records

-Students may request to have transfer credits evaluated by submitting a “Petition for Transfer Credit Evaluation” form to Admissions and Records.
-Students must submit official transcripts or training records and then allow up to 4-6 months for the evaluation to be completed.
+Students declared as degree/certificate seeking may request to have transfer credits evaluated by submitting a "Petition for Transfer Credit Evaluation" form to Admissions and Records.
+Students must submit official transcripts or training records and then allow up to 2-3 months for the evaluation to be completed.
 When completed, students will be able to view their transfer credit in myWNC and can run a degree audit report to determine how transfer credits apply toward their intended degree or certificate program.
 An email will be sent to each student when the transfer evaluation is completed.

-Admissions and Records will only accept official transcripts from other colleges, universities, high schools, and educational testing sources; unofficial copies will not be accepted.
+Admissions and Records will accept only official transcripts from other colleges, universities, high schools, and educational testing sources; unofficial copies will not be accepted.
 A transcript must be sent directly to Admissions and Records by mail or electronically from the applicable institution to be considered official; faxed copies will not be accepted.
 A transcript that is hand carried in a sealed envelope to Admissions and Records that was mailed to the student directly from the applicable institution may be accepted as official provided the envelope has not been opened.
-High school transcripts from a home school must contain the name, birth date and social security number of the student and a signature of the parent or other individual who is authorized to provide home schooling.
-A copy of a letter from the school board approving the student as home schooled must be attached in order for the transcript to be considered official.

-Credits earned in institutions that are accredited by one of the six, regional accrediting associations (MSACS, NCACS, NEASC, NWASC, SACS, WASC) are normally transferable, provided the courses are comparable to those offered by WNC and are applicable toward degree requirements.
+Credits earned in institutions of higher learning that are accredited by one of the six regional accrediting associations (MSACS, NCACS, NEASC, NWASC, SACS, WASC) are normally transferable, provided the courses are comparable to those offered by WNC and are applicable toward degree requirements.
 Credits earned from schools that are not regionally accredited will be considered nontraditional education.

 Only transfer credits that apply toward a requirement (including required electives) will be applied toward a degree or certificate.
 WNC can accept transfer credit as follows: